mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

      });
      module.exports = Address;

-This is nothing special, just basic attributes with basic default values, and exporting the whole as a CommonJS module.
-2 way data-binding is related to updates of views, and we come to this in a second.
+This model is just seeting attributes to default values.
+In the case of 1-way data binding, a Backbone.View would bind to changes of this model.
+In the case of 2 way data-binding, a view can update a model directly.
+We come to this in a second.

 ## The views